Hi, I’m Erin

 Artist, Teacher, Mystic, Storyteller, Designer.

-I’m certified in expressive art therapy, shamanic healing, and story work.
+I’m certified in facilitating expressive art therapy, shamanic healing, and story work.

 But the thing I’m most well known for is my unique journaling practice.
-This is where I use creative expression as a catalyzing life force, and teach others to do the same.
+This is where I tie all of these modalities together to invite and witness personal transformations.

 Expression is Magic